 1. How much does it cost to ride a hot air balloon in Cappadocia?

-Prices for the Cappadocia hot air balloon rides range from 110 euros per person at the low end up to 180 euros per person at the high end.
+Prices for the Cappadocia hot air balloon rides in 2019 ranged from 110 euros per person at the low end up to 180 euros per person at the high end.
 Anywhere between 130 and 150 euros is a pretty fair price.